 in Larry Niven's novel Ringworld.
 Image source: Wikipedia

-"I had explained," said Nessus, "that our civilisation was
+"I had explained," said Nessus, "that our civilization was

 dying in its own waste heat.
 Total conversion of energy had rid us of

-all waste products of civilisation, save that one.
+all waste products of civilization, save that one.
 We had no choice but

 to move our world outward from its primary."